MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-adaptive.md

 [!code-csharp[Constructor snippet](~/../botbuilder-samples-adaptive/experimental/adaptive-dialog/csharp_dotnetcore/01.multi-turn-prompt/Dialogs/RootDialog.cs?range=51-75&highlight=13-20)]

-The `OnBeginDialogSteps` implements the steps that the dialog uses.
+The `OnBeginDialogSteps` implements the **steps** that the dialog uses.
 It defines the prompts using the LG templates from the `RootDialog.lg` file.
-The following code shows `Name` prompt is created:
+The following code shows how the `Name` prompt is created:

 ```csharp
 {